shelleywong/CSCI211-Course-Materials/CURE-E/qft.md

   * Understanding how often heatwaves occur and/or determining if the temperature during those heatwaves is increasing can help public health departments develop action plans and provide guidance for vulnerable populations, such as the elderly, children, or people with pre-existing health conditions.
   * To answer any question focusing on trends, make sure you analyze many years of data (at least 20-30, but ideally more years).
 It will most likely be impossible to identify a trend for a short period of time (e.g. 5 years).
   * You could modify this question by focusing on either max temperatures above a certain threshold (e.g. 90-100F), or min temperatures above a certain threshold (e.g. 70-75F), as both can cause additional stress on humans (and infrastructure).
-* **How do current drought conditions compare to historical seasonal precipitation patterns in Butte County?**
+* **How does the precipitation this winter compare to historical seasonal precipitation patterns in Butte County?**
-  * Identifying historical precipitation (or drought) patterns can provide city planners with valuable information for water resource management, agriculture, and other sectors.
+  * Identifying how current conditions compare to historical precipitation (or drought) patterns can provide city planners with valuable insight for water resource management, agriculture, and other sectors.
-  * This is another question that requires looking at trends, so make sure you analyze many years of data (at least 20-30, but ideally more years).
+  * For this question, you would want to calculate and summarize data for the current season, but then you would also to compare these results with totals or averages from past seasons.
+This is another question that requires looking at patterns, so make sure you analyze many years of data (at least 20-30, but ideally more years).
-  * You could modify this question by using a specific drought index (e.g. the Standardized Precipitation Index), analyzing average number of occurrences of precipitation during specific months, or focusing on average max or min amounts of precipitation seen during specific months.
+  * You could modify this question by using a specific drought index (e.g. the Standardized Precipitation Index), analyzing average number of occurrences of precipitation during specific months, or focusing on total, average, max/min amounts of precipitation seen during specific months.
 #### Example questions: Alternative fuel station data
 * **What is the current geographic coverage of alternative fuel stations in the U.S. for different types of chargers (Level 1, Level 2, and DC Fast)?**
   * This information can help government policymakers identify locations that would benefit from additional stations and make decisions regarding incentives and infrastructure investments.